Windows 7 Forums Search

 Built-in Administrator Account - Enable or Disable

-How to Enable or Disable the Windows 7 Built-in Administrator Account
+How to Enable or Disable the Built-in Administrator Account in Windows 7

-How to Enable or Disable the Windows 7 Built-in Administrator Account
+How to Enable or Disable the Built-in Elevated Administrator Account in Windows 7

-If you enable the built-in Administrator account, it is recommended to create a password for it to help keep it secured.
+If you enable the built-in Administrator account, then it is recommended to create a password for better security.

 NOTE: This option will only be available in the Windows 7 Professional, Ultimate, and Enterprise editions.